FreeshardBase/documentation/docs/developer_docs/routing_and_ac.md

+---
-# Routing and Access Control
+title: Routing and Access Control
+---

 Incoming requests for your app are routed and authenticated by the Portal software according to your configuration in `app_meta.json`.